sergiosja/Yatzy/README.md

 Single-player yatzy, with a light and easy GUI.

 Working demo [here](https://sergiosja.github.io/Yatzy/).
 Good luck!
-Alternatively download the repository and run index.html.
+Alternatively, clone the repository and run index.html.
 This way you can play whenever you want!
 If you have never played Yatzy before, you might want to read the rules below.

 ## Rules